aerogear/OpenVolunteerPlatform/docs/full_stack_server.md

       KEYCLOAK_PASSWORD: admin
 ```

-> NOTE: You need to execute npm run keycloak:config or import realm from ./integrations/keycloak/realm-export.json as in local machine to be able to use docker compose.
+> NOTE: You need to execute `npm run keycloak:config` or import realm from `./integrations/keycloak/realm-export.json` in your local machine to be able to use docker compose.